ewenme/fplr/README.md

 ## 7 42627235 2017/18             2304   13153     12 9356614
 ```

-### Extract insight
+### Get some insight

-Manipulate and visualise this data, in conjunction with
+Now, manipulate and visualise this data, in conjunction with
 [dplyr](https://dplyr.tidyverse.org/) and
 [ggplot2](https://ggplot2.tidyverse.org/) respectively.